wyilldirim/RobustKriging/README.md

 ## License and usage

-At this stage, the code is shared **for peer-review purposes only**.
+At this stage, the code is shared **for peer-review purposes only** in support of the manuscript:

+*A Robust Maximum Likelihood Estimation Approach for Ordinary Kriging with Outlier-Contaminated Spatial Data*
+Vural YILDIRIM, Ezio TODINI, Yeliz MERT KANTAR

-All rights reserved © 2025 Vural YILDIRIM, Ezio TODINI, Yeliz MERT KANTAR.
+All rights reserved © 2025
+Vural YILDIRIM, Ezio TODINI, Yeliz MERT KANTAR.

-No redistribution, public hosting, or commercial use is permitted without the explicit written permission of the authors.
+No redistribution or re-publication of the source code (in whole or in part) is permitted without the explicit written permission of the authors.

+No public hosting in other repositories or archives is allowed.

+No commercial use is allowed.

+If you are a reviewer or editor and need additional information or permission, please contact the corresponding author at:

+**vurall_yildirim@hotmail.com**